James Wood (minister): Later Life

 "In person he was above the middle size and rather bulky: his appearance in the pulpit was very venerable and striking.
 He always wore a gown and bands, with a pretty large white wig when performing public worship.
 His sermons were delivered in a most solemn manner (yet without cant), and made considerable impression on his hearers."

-Minister Wood married in 1717 when he was 45.
-His wife Hannah died nine years later.

-The Atherton Estate Survey of 1734 reveals Wood was also a farmer, occupying a house with an orchard and fields covering 12 Cheshire acres and a smithy which was rented to a nailor.
-In 1742 though many dissenters objected to paying the church rate, Wood paid his share.

 "General" James Wood died in 1759.
 The location of his grave is unknown, but is speculated to be at Chowbent where his wife and mother are buried.
+However a tablet stands in the churches' North Wall over a Pulpit, that commemorates him and reads: